devnationworld/resources/README.md

 ## Tools
+[GitLive.](https://git.live/) Extend your IDE with the real-time features remote development teams need to work together effectively.
+See what your teammates are working on and get notified of merge conflicts before you commit.
+Make video calls and code together live, VS Code to JetBrains.
+[GITLIVE]

+[AngularJS development tools for 2021.](https://developereconomics.com/blog/angularjs-development-tools-for-2021) With the help of AngularJS development tools, you can easily create a platform to promote your business—from a simple interface to comparatively complex applications.
+The following are top trending AngularJS platforms that are growing in popularity by the day.
+[DEVELOPERECONOMICS]

 [Dev tools tabs explained — plus tips & tricks.](https://hwcdn.libsyn.com/p/0/f/a/0faf952a8187886c/Syntax344.mp3?c_id=100588247&cs_id=100588247&expiration=1619094491&hwt=8252d4b39004fd90e251952c194f1976) [Podcast] In this episode of Syntax, Scott and Wes talk about dev tools tabs, what each tab does and how you can use them.
 [SYNTAX]

 [SQ.](https://sq.io/) A free/libre open-source swiss-army knife to inspect, query, join, import, and export data.
 [SQ]